GluuFederation/flex/docs/admin/admin-ui/home.md

 ![image](../../assets/admin-ui/localization.png)

-The administrator can also select from four website themes in Admin UI.
+The administrator can also switch Admin UI between a light and a dark theme.

 ![image](../../assets/admin-ui/theme-selection.png)